-Here at National Numbers, we've been in the number plates business for a long time - in fact, we've been selling DVLA number plates for more than 25 years.
+Here at National Numbers, we've been in the number plates business for a long time - in fact, we've been buying and selling registrations for more than 35 years.

-We aim to provide our customers with user-friendly number plate searches to make it easier for you to find the number plate of your choice.
-Browse our site and you'll find a vast resource for cheap number plates, cheap dateless plates, stock number plates and more.
-What's more, we'll even let you make your own private number plate!
+We aim to provide our customers with user-friendly searches to make it easier for you to find the plate of your choice.
+Browse our site and you'll find a vast resource for cheap, dateless and Northern Ireland number plates.

-To find the right number plate for you, just use our number plate search facility, where you can search for initials, names or anything else!
-You'll be able to have fun experimenting with ideas, names and phrases until you find the number plate combination that you're looking for.
+Just use our number plate search facility, where you can search for initials, names or anything else!
+You'll be able to have fun experimenting with ideas, names and phrases until you find the combination that you're looking for.

 In 1903, the Motor Car Act was passed which required all motor vehicles to be registered by the appropriate local authority from January 1st 1904.
 However, some authorities began registration as early as late 1903.

-Each local authority was allocated number plates with one, two or three letters.
+Each local authority was allocated registrations with one, two or three letters.
 London, as the largest registration area, was allocated 'A'.
 'B' was given to Lancashire as the next largest and so on.
-Glasgow was given 'G', Edinburgh 'S' and Lanarkshire 'V', these three letters being reserved specifically for Scottish number plates.
-'I' and 'Z' number plates were reserved for Ireland, being allocated alphabetically, for example, 'IA' to County Antrim etc.
+Glasgow was given 'G', Edinburgh 'S' and Lanarkshire 'V', these three letters being reserved specifically for Scottish plates.
+'I' and 'Z' were reserved for Ireland, being allocated alphabetically, for example, 'IA' to County Antrim etc.

-It is widely known that the first registration issued in London was A 1 and, to secure this for his Napier, Earl Russell queued all night outside the officesfor the right to display A 1 on his number plates.
+It is widely known that the first registration issued in London was A 1 and, to secure this for his Napier, Earl Russell queued all night outside the offices for the right to display A 1.

 Obviously as more and more vehicles came onto the roads, authorities would run out of their original allocation or new boroughs would be created and require their own registration codes.
-In 1905, London was given LC as the first registration area to use up its original 'L' allocation of number plates.
+In 1905, London was given LC as the first registration area to use up its original 'L' allocation.